 - Uncover local assets and identify risk factors underlying local community safety issues

 - Outline tangible, evidence-based actions taken through multi-system and agency approaches

 - Develop new ways of measuring, monitoring and reporting progress

 - To develop partnerships that deliver community safety strategies and outcomes, while building governance structures for ongoing coordination and integration among systems leaders

 - To confirm the scope of the police role in delivering community safety strategies and outcomes, and the roles of other agencies engaged in community safety

-Other principles and considerations that shape the development of a made-in Kelowna CSP include:
+Other principles and considerations that shape the development of the made-in Kelowna CSP include: